Santa Clara de Asís - Brief History

 Brief History of La Soledad

-When Mission Nuestra Señora de La Soledad was founded on October 9, 1791, the “Golden Age” was beginning for the California missions, and there was anticipation for another successful venture.
-The lonely spot had been named by Portolá, and thus …
+When the Franciscans founded Mission Nuestra Señora de La Soledad on October 9, 1791, the “Golden Age” of the Spanish missions of California was beginning, and there was anticipation for another successful venture.
+Gaspar de Portolá, the first to discover …

 Full Article